CP 1 [CalPoly]

 The Cal Poly Picosatellite Project (PolySat) was founded in 1999 and involves a multidisciplinary team of undergraduate and graduate engineering students working to design, construct, test, launch, and operate a CubeSat.

 CP1, the first satellite developed at Cal Poly, is designed with the objective of providing a reliable bus system to allow for flight qualification of a wide variety of small sensors and attitude control devices.
 For the first launch, CP1 carries a sun sensor developed by Optical Energy Technologies and an experimental magnetorquer developed at Cal Poly by undergraduate students.
 The test build of CP1 has undergone vibration and thermal-vacuum qualification testing at NASA worst-case qualification levels.
-Final assembly of the CP1 flight build is complete, and the unit will soon undergo qualification testing.
-A launch for CP1 is currently being arranged.

 |Type / Application:||Technology|

 |Power:||Solar cells, batteries|

 |CP 1 (K7RR-Sat)||26.07.2006||TB LC-109/95||F||Dnepr||with BelKa 1, Baumanets 1, Unisat 4, PicPot, CP 2, HAUSAT 1, ICECube 1, ICECube 2, ION, KUTESat-Pathfinder, Mea Huaka'i, MEROPE, Ncube 1, Rincon 1, SACRED, SEEDS, AeroCube 1|